 Lawn Butterfly

 I always have little ‘blues’ on my lawn; small butterflies, some tiny that flit about too small, too fast and too pale for my camera to get a decent shot.
-They usually look little pale grey beauties.
+They usually look like little pale grey beauties.

 I thought ‘Hairtail;’ iNaturalist got back in seconds and said ‘Hairstreak;’ Now I’m thinking maybe one of the Sapphires?
 The fascinating thing about identifying creatures is . . names change!
 Knowledge is constantly being updated.
 Often the only real way to know what you’re looking at is to ask an expert, as even the most recent books are out of date to different extents.
-They keep up to the minute and usually instantly have a pretty good idea of what they’re looking at, taking image, location, time of year, etc into account.
+The experts keep up to the minute and usually instantly have a pretty good idea of what they’re looking at, taking image, location, time of year, etc into account.

 I’ll update when I find out what this beauty is.
 And I’ll keep an eye out for a better picture.